Southern France, Pt. 1

 Our walk became a much longer walk, as we ventured up a very steep hill to reach the neighboring town of Villefranche-sur-Mer:

-We rode a quick train ride back to Nice, for a meal and more walking:
+We rode a quick train ride back to Nice, for a meal at a tourist trap and walked the immense car-free zones:

 This one way street isolates pedestrians from drivers by a thick green shrub: